tomaash/food-project/README.md

 # How to run this

-## Create an environment file ".env.local" in project root with following content:
+## Create an environment file `.env.local` in project root with following content:

 ```env
 VITE_GOOGLE_MAPS_KEY=<YOUR API KEY>